mkosowsk/GIPs/GIPS/GIP-implement_scss_compiling.md

 ```

 ## TBD
 Deciding between LESS vs. Sass.
-[Trends](https://insights.stackoverflow.com/trends?tags=sass%2Cless/)show that Sass is on the upswing and as fostering as much community contribution as possible is one of the goals of Gitcoin Sass will be used **TODO: CONFIRM THIS APPROACH**
+[Trends](https://insights.stackoverflow.com/trends?tags=sass%2Cless/) show that Sass is on the upswing and as fostering as much community contribution as possible is one of the goals of Gitcoin Sass will be used **TODO: CONFIRM THIS APPROACH**
 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).